polkadot-tooling-collective/constitution/README.md

 The Polkadot Tooling Collective acts in the best interest of Polkadot.
 It tries to have a positive impact on developer success in the Polkadot Ecosystem and intends to do this by working towards two main goals:

-- To maintain developer tools to build Polkadot *itself* (Core Tooling)
 - To maintain developer tools to build *on* Polkadot (dApp Tooling)
+- To maintain developer tools to build Polkadot *itself* (Fellowship Tooling)

 Since these definitions are not sufficiently precise, an exhaustive *Mission List* is provided by PoToC.
 This *Mission List* is the only source of truth about its mission.